7 Key Email Marketing Trends (2021-2024)

-Active Campaign has dropped off sharply into 2021.
+Searches for Active Campaign have dropped off sharply into 2021.

-Changes to subscriber behavior are forcing email marketers to rethink how to maintain strong delivery and deliverability for their content.
+Changes to subscriber behavior are forcing email marketers to come up with new ways to maintain strong delivery and deliverability for their content.

 Because even with double opt-in enabled, 22% of permissioned email fails to reach subscriber inboxes.